Bring a Friend for FREE

 Ana was born and raised on the Southern Pacific Coastal town of Zihuatanejo.
 At the age of 18, Ana moved to the Big Island of Hawaii to pursue her passion for surfing and her Massage Therapy License, and discovered The Mysore style of Ashtanga Yoga under Norman Allen.
 Since then Ana has been mostly drawn to classical styles of Yoga such as Iyengar and Ashtanga.
 She has done several Teacher Training's and years of practice with Bhavani Maki from Yoga Hanalei on the island of Kauai where the 8 limbs and the Yoga Sutra are a main focus.
 Ana was on the National Surf Team in Mexico and was fortunate to travel the world and practice, teach and surf in many beautiful places.
 Her surfing and athletic endeavors commit her to a deep understanding of alignment based yoga styles that focus on anatomy and phisiology to help heal sports related injuries.
 In 2009 Ana travelled to India and studied at an Iyengar Center at the foothills of the Himalayas where she was deeply humbled by the practice of this ancient science in its birthplace.
 She is drawn to the Yoga of Sound, loves Chanting, and believes the fast paced world needs Yoga, especially one of her favorite practices, Yoga Nidra!
 In her classes her goal is to help guide you into a place where you are deeply connected to your breath and your inner teacher and learn to practice discernment and self love.

-In 1976 Kamala Nellen began studying yoga and meditation under the strict supervision of Swami Muktananda, in the ancient tradition of Siddha Yoga.
-She lived in the ashram and served as staff for Muktananda and later, for Gurumayi from 1977-1994, in the United States, India and around the world.
-During that time, Kamala studied yoga texts, asanas, meditation, chanting, and pranayama as well as offering selfless service to her teachers.
+In 1976 Kamala Nellen began studying yoga and meditation under the strict supervision of a yoga master from India.
+She lived in an ashram and served as staff for her teacher and later, for his successor from 1977-1994, in the United States, India and around the world.
+During that time, Kamala practiced a rigorous daily schedule of meditation, chanting, and selfless service to her teachers as well as studying yoga texts and practicing hatha yoga asanas and pranayama.

-In1994, Kamala left ashram life and completed another 500 hours of training in the Iyengar system, which is known for the therapeutic application of poses.
-Please note that through her on choice, she is not a certified Iyengar teacher.
-Kamala has taught yoga classes and workshops since 1995 and maintains a daily practice of meditation, pranayama, asana, chanting and selfless service.
-She is also a credentialed life coach and a certified practitioner of nonviolent communication.
-Owner of Coaching for Champions, and author of the book, Working IN: The Elite Athlete’s Guide to Working Out from the Inside, she is currently a consultant for elite athletes, offering skills for champion performance and resilience.
+In 1994, Kamala left ashram life and completed 800 hours of teacher training with certified teachers from the Iyengar system, which is known for the therapeutic application of poses.
+Through her own choice, she is not a certified Iyengar teacher but is certified with Yoga alliance E-RYT 500.
+Kamala has taught yoga classes and workshops since 1995 and maintains a daily practice of meditation, pranayama, asana, chanting and she continues to offer selfless service to her spiritual tradition.
+She is also a credentialed life coach and a practitioner of nonviolent communication.
+Author of the book, Working IN: The Elite Athlete’s Guide to Working Out from the Inside , Kamala is the founder and owner of Coaching for Champions, a consulting firm offering elite athletes skills for champion performance and resilience.

 Ilse Oliver is a registered Hatha Yoga Teacher with the International Yoga Alliance, an RYT 200 in Yoga and Ayurveda, an Ayurvedic Counselor.
 After studying a variety of yoga styles and the ancient Vedic Scriptures over the last two decades, her focus is on Raja and Kriya Yoga.
 Ilse’s approach is very traditional, with an emphasis on Ayurveda.
 In her yoga room you are encouraged to use your inner intelligence in performing the asanas, while you have the opportunity to challenge yourself, reflect, relax and rejuvenate.